 Bangladesh Democratic Participation and Reform Program

-To increase the political engagement of women and youth in political parties and in national political activity, DI has established regional centers for women and youth in each of the seven regions of Bangladesh.
-From these offices DI has conducted awareness campaigns, including town hall meetings and women’s dialogues, to inform women and youth on ways to participate in political processes.
-Working with party leaders, DI has developed a campaign, Narir Joye Shobar Joy (When Women Win, We All Win) to help parties to develop action plans to bolster the representation of women in all aspects of Bangladeshi politics and public life.
+To increase the political engagement of women and youth in political parties and in national political activity, DI established regional centers for women and youth in each of the seven regions of Bangladesh.
+From these offices DI conducted awareness campaigns, including town hall meetings and women’s dialogues, to inform women and youth on ways to participate in political processes.
+Working with party leaders, DI developed a campaign, Narir Joye Shobar Joy (When Women Win, We All Win) to help parties develop action plans to bolster the representation of women in all aspects of Bangladeshi politics and public life.
 In 2014 strategic planning meetings as part of the Narir Joye Shobar Joy campaign produced commitments from the major parties to appoint more than 140 thousand women to district and city committees.
 In addition, the campaign provided training to aspiring female leaders on media relations, negotiation, and campaign strategy.

 DI also developed and managed a Young Leaders Fellowship Program for young political party activists that provided training and the opportunity to engage with national and regional party leaders on important political and policy issues.
 The six-month fellowship program focused on several different areas of political party operations, including connecting with young people, outreach to women, media relations, advocacy, and using technology to improve party operations.

 To improve and facilitate coordination on reform initiatives between national party organizations and historically marginalized political groups, particularly women and youth, DI engaged parties in more sophisticated and strategic constituency outreach.
 Specific activities included support to the administration of national and regional party conferences and councils as well as the creation of public-facing party web portals.